-5.33 In conclusion, the photographs show that the site is most visible from its immediate vicinity.
-It is visually contained by existing residential development on both sides and opposite.
-When viewed from further afield, from the other side of the Esk Valley, the site sits in the context of existing development.

-- 5.34 Travelling towards the centre of Egton along the Grosmont Road, when the site becomes visible, it is seen in the context of residential development in the foreground, background and opposite.
-Travelling out of Egton, it is also seen in the context of residential development in the foreground, background and opposite.
-It is not until beyond the site and past Mount Pleasant and Overdale, that the character changes and the area feels more rural with low walls and hedgerows providing longer range views over the moors.
-The development of the site would not encroach on the wider open countryside, and any visual impacts are very localised.
-It is not an isolated site, rather it is visually well contained within the built up area of Egton, with existing housing adjacent to, and opposite it. - 5.35 The visually contained nature of the site, and the fact it has development on two sides and opposite results in it providing only a limited contribution to the wider landscape character area.
-It is not considered to be an important gap in the street frontage and does not contribute to the amenity, form and character of the village. - 5.36 The potential impact upon the landscape character will therefore be localised, being mostly limited to the site itself and adjacent properties, with minimal impact on the wider landscape character area.
+- 5.35 In conclusion, the photographs show that the site is most visible from its immediate vicinity, particularly from the north (Browns Wood Cottages) and from The Forge.
+From other viewpoints, it is visually contained by an established and substantial hedgerow on its southern and western boundary and development on its eastern boundary.
+When viewed from further afield, the site sits in the context of existing development. - 5.36 Travelling towards the centre of Egton along Egton Lane, when the site becomes visible, it is seen in the context of residential development in the background, but is mostly obscured by the southern boundary hedgerow, although the upper storey of any two storey dwellings would be visible.
+Travelling out of Egton, the site is also seen in the context of residential development in the foreground (Rowena Cottage).
+It is not until beyond the site and heading out of Egton that the character changes and the area feels more rural.
+Because of its enclosed nature, the development of the site would not encroach significantly on the wider open countryside, and any visual impacts would be localised.
+It is not considered to be an important gap in the street frontage, as it is mostly obscured be an existing substantial hedgerow and does not contribute significantly to the amenity, form and character of the village. - 5.37 The potential impact upon the landscape character will therefore be localised, being mostly limited to the site itself and adjacent properties, with minimal impact on the wider landscape character area.
 The site's development would not change the character of Egton.
-It would not impact upon any heritage features and is outside of the Conservation Area.
-It is a small amount of further linear development, in keeping with the character of the surrounding area and represents an appropriate infill opportunity. - 5.37 The proposal would, therefore, not cause significant environmental harm.
-The proposal is considered to conform to Core Policies A and G and Development Policy 3 Design of the Adopted Core Strategy and Strategic Policies A, C, G and M of the NYMNP Local Plan Main Modifications draft which seek to ensure a protection and where possible enhancement of the landscape.
+It would not directly impact upon any heritage features and is outside of the Conservation Area.

+5.38 The proposal would, therefore, not cause significant environmental harm.
+The proposal is considered to conform to Core Policies A and G and Development Policy 3 - Design of the Adopted Core Strategy and Strategic Policies A, C, G and M of the NYMNP Local Plan Main Modifications draft which seek to ensure a protection and where possible enhancement of the landscape.